How to categorise a business cost

 The ‘PAYE/NI Penalty’ category should only be used for penalties levied by HMRC for late filing of RTI returns, or late or incorrect payments of PAYE and NI.
 Please see this article for instructions on how to explain payments of PAYE and NI.

 These categories should only be used if your business is a limited company and you’re making staff pension contributions that don’t go through the payroll.
 If you’re paying staff pension contributions through the payroll, this article explains how to handle them.

 If you’re a sole trader, payments to your pension have to be explained as 'Drawings', because these count as a personal cost rather than a business cost.

 The ‘Postage’ category can be used for the cost of postage stamps for your business or the cost of delivery of goods to customers.

 Please note that postage through the Post Office is usually exempt from VAT, but you may have to pay VAT on courier delivery costs, so check your bill and use the ‘Amount’ drop-down if needed to make sure you reclaim the right amount of VAT.

 The ‘Subscriptions’ category can be used for subscriptions for your business.
 For example, trade or professional bodies or business membership clubs.
 Double-check with your accountant whether your subscriptions are allowable for tax relief before claiming.

-The ‘Travel’ category can be used for the costs of business travel that isn’t in a car, such as bus fares, train fares, air fares and taxi fares.
+The ‘Travel’ category can be used for the costs associated with travelling for the purpose of conducting business-related activities, such as bus fares, train fares, air fares and taxi fares.
 If you travelled by car, you might prefer to record this business cost as a mileage claim, or to the ‘Motor Expenses’ category.